otakutyrant/dotfiles/README.md

 Don't worry, only infants make choice, while adults want the whole enchilada!
 Just install all of them and random pick one every time you launch the client.
 You can consult how I do that in my [Neovim themes](Neovim/.config/nvim/lua/plugins/themes.lua).
 When fate plays its hand, a captivating theme will gracefully unfurl.

-The random theme mechanism of kitty, i3, and so on is working in progress.
+The random theme mechanism of kitty, i3, and so on is working in progress, but no guaranteed.